commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer line_item:reserve_stock ID`

 Send this attribute if you want to reserve the stock for the line item's SKUs quantity.
 Stock reservations expiration depends on the inventory model's cutoff.
 When used on update the existing active stock reservations are renewed.
+Cannot be passed by sales channels.

 ```sh-session
 USAGE